-Words and Music by Patrick Gilmore (paul Fours Lambert) + 1863
+Words and Music by Potrick Cilmore (pseud.
+Fours Lambert) .
+1863

-Partick Gilmore, a famous bandmaster, published this song under the pseudonsin Louis Lambert.
-It has been a favorite ever since the Civil Win.
-The night of Pa's return from working us a harvester, he looked round at Ma and the gul and its?
-I have mixed the then he began to play and of home.
+Partick Gilmore, a famous bandmaster, published this song under the pseudonym Louis Lambert.
+It has been a favorite ever since the Civil War.

+The night of Pa's return from working as a harvester, he looked round at Ma and the sail and "I have mixed the "Thin he began to play with of home.

 BPC, page 244